akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ![Chapter](https://akingdom.github.io/articles/Goose_Bride-goosemark-cut_small.png)

-## Chapter 34 – Danger to Beatrice
+## Chapter 34 – The night smelled of damp earth

 Beatrice reached Stanwey by morning, after an uncomfortable two days’ travel.
 Harold was in his chair by the hearth, pale but alive.
 She knelt beside him, took his cold hands in hers, and wept with relief.